James Colgate Cleveland: Political career

 Cleveland held various political positions in New Hampshire, and served as a Republican member of the New Hampshire Senate from 1950 to 1962.
 In June 1951 he was recalled up to the Army during the Korean War and was stationed in Germany.
 He was awarded the Bronze Star for valor, and retired from service in November 1952.
 He was an organizer and director of New London Trust Company, and served as a member of the New Hampshire State Senate from 1950 to 1962.
 He served as majority floor leader twice while he was in the State Senate.

 In 1962 Cleveland ran as a Republican candidate for the office of United States Representative for 2nd district.
-He was elected to the 88th Congress and to the eight succeeding Congresses, serving from January 3, 1963 to January 3, 1981.
+He was elected to the 88th Congress and to the eight succeeding Congresses, serving from January 3, 1963, to January 3, 1981.
 While he stated that he only ran because he didn't think there were good choices for the position, he won the respect of the constituents of his district.
 By using a bi-annual questionnaire sent to the people in his district, he tried to represent their desires even if it were not his own personal opinion of an issue.
 In Congress he served on the United States House Committee on Transportation and Infrastructure.
 He was not a candidate for reelection in 1980 to the Ninety-seventh Congress and retired from public life.

+Cleveland supported the Civil Rights Acts of 1964 and 1968, as well as the Medicare program, the Voting Rights Act of 1965, and the Housing and Urban Development Act of 1968.